tsvikas/vibes/src/vibes/resources/message-style-emoji.md

 ## Format Structure
 The commit message should follow this structure:
 1. First line: <emoji> [(optional scope)] <short description>
-   - Emoji: 1-3 relevant emojis (preferably 1)
+   - Emoji: 1-3 relevant emojis (preferably 1). prefer specific emoji to a general one.
-   - Scope: optional, in parentheses
+   - Scope: optional, in parentheses, only if not communicated from the emoji.
    - Description: concise summary.
 2. Blank line
 3. Body: detailed description.